robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

     # ... more logic goes here ...
 ```

 Sometimes a constant backoff is too aggressive, and results in too many requests being made too quickly.
-In a *linear backoff* you increase the amount of time you wait linearly with each retry.
+In a *linear backoff* you increase the amount of time that you wait by a fixed amount with each retry.
 The first wait might be 1 second, then 2 seconds, then 3, 4, 5, and so on.
-In an *exponential backoff* you increase the amount of time you wait exponentially.
-In practice this usually means that you double the wait period.
+In an *exponential backoff* you *multiply* the amount of time that you wait by a fixed amount with each retry.
 First you wait for 1 second, then 2 seconds, then 4, 8, 16, 32, and so on.
 For our purposes a constant backoff would be perfectly reasonable, but it's still useful to keep the other backoff strategies in mind for more complex or sensitive applications.

 *Exercise for the reader: how would you update the above code to perform linear and exponential backoffs?*

 ## Conclusion

 This week we've seen how to think about error handling.
-In general, your first instinct should probably be to not handle errors at all.
+As a very rough rule of thumb, I think that your first instinct should be to not handle errors at all.
 If you think that your program can gracefully deal with specific types of errors, then by all means go ahead.
 But errors aren't something to be afraid of and squashed - they're a very useful mechanism for telling you that something has gone wrong.

-Next week will be our final week looking at Michael's commute times program, and we'll spend it simplifiy and reducing the length of his database-querying code from 100 to 30 lines.
+Next week will be our final week looking at Michael's commute times program.
+We're going to spend it simplifiy and reducing the length of his database-querying code from 100 to 30 lines.
 Don't miss it.

 To tide you over until then: